 Other things to consider are the substrate you will be exercising on (gravel vs. pavement), weather conditions and water access during the activity.
 Avoid long walks on pavement this time of year, never bike with your dog on hot and humid days and ensure access to drinkable water when working out (ie. carry water or incorporate lakes or streams on your route).
 Dogs are prone to heatstroke just like humans and they won’t always tell you when it’s time to slow down or take a break.

 Be aware of your dogs’ abilities and limitations.
 Not all dogs can be safely trained to run alongside their owner while biking or jogging.
 In the wrong environment and with an unsuited dog accidents may happen, potentially causing injury to both dog and human.
 If your dog is lagging behind, then slow down or rest.
 All dogs, including working dogs, are built for short intense bursts of speed with frequent stops for sniffing, eliminating and drinking.
 If he seems stiff or sore after particular activities then it is best to have him assessed by your veterinarian and you may have to modify your exercise routine.

 Running and biking with your dog can be a fantastic way to spend time together but be sure to observe him when you are on the trails.
 Let your dog set the pace and enjoy the scenery.

-Written by Van Isle Veterinary Hospital
+- Your dedicated team at Van Isle Veterinary Hospital